 - Oatmeal: It contains soluble fiber that passes through easily.

-- Pureed vegetable soups: Pureeing vegetables gets rid of most of the indigestible
+- Pureed vegetable soups: Pureeing vegetables gets rid of most of the indigestible fiber.
+However stay away from vegetables that might cause gas like beans, broccoli or Brussel sprouts.

 - Salmon and mackerel: These fish are rich in omega-3 fatty acids which can help reduce inflammation and irritation.